The stage of your breast cancer is an important factor in making decisions about your treatment.

 The drugs used will depend on the woman’s menopause status, as well as tumor test results.
 Treatment might include:

 In stage III breast cancer, the tumor is large (more than 5 cm or about 2 inches across) or growing into nearby tissues (the skin over the breast or the muscle underneath), or the cancer has spread to many nearby lymph nodes.

 If you have inflammatory breast cancer: Stage III cancers also include some inflammatory breast cancers that have not spread beyond nearby lymph nodes.
-Treatment of these cancers can be slightly different from the treatment of other stage III breast cancers.
-You can find more details in our section about treatment for inflammatory breast cancer.
+These cancers are treated slightly different from other stage III breast cancers.
+You can find more details in Treatment of Inflammatory Breast Cancer.